Laboratory for Control, Learning, and Systems Biology

 A matrix is totally nonnegative (resp., totally positive) if all its minors are nonnegative (resp., positive).
 This paper draws connections between B. Schwarz's 1970 work on TN and TP matrices to Smillie's 1984 and Smith's 1991 work on stability of nonlinear tridiagonal cooperative systems, simplifying proofs in the later paper and suggesting new research questions.

-3. S. J. Rahi, J. Larsch, K. Pecani, N. Mansouri, A. Y. Katsov, K. Tsaneva-Atanasova, E. D. Sontag, and F. R. Cross.
-Oscillatory stimuli differentiate adapting circuit topologies.
-Nature Methods, 14:1010-1016, 2017.
-[PDF] Keyword(s): biochemical networks, periodic behaviors, monotone systems, entrainment, oscillations, incoherent feedforward loop, feedforward, IFFL, systems biology.
+1. S. J. Rahi, J. Larsch, K. Pecani, N. Mansouri, A. Y. Katsov, K. Tsaneva-Atanasova, E. D. Sontag, F. R. Cross, "Oscillatory stimuli differentiate adapting circuit topologies", Nature Methods, vol. 14, pp. 1010-1016, 2017. pdf

 Elucidating the structure of biological intracellular networks from experimental data remains a major challenge.
 This paper studies two types of ``response signatures'' to identify specific circuit motifs, from the observed response to periodic inputs.
 In particular, the objective is to distinguish negative feedback loops (NFLs) from incoherent feedforward loops (IFFLs), which are two types of circuits capable of producing exact adaptation.
 The theory of monotone systems with inputs is used to show that ``period skipping'' (non-harmonic responses) is ruled out in IFFL's, and a notion called ``refractory period stabilization'' is also analyzed.
-The approach is then applied to identify a circuit dominating cell cycle timing in yeast, and to uncover a calcium-mediated NFL circuit in \emph{C.elegans} olfactory sensory neurons.
+The approach is then applied to identify a circuit dominating cell cycle timing in yeast, and to uncover a calcium-mediated NFL circuit in C.elegans olfactory sensory neurons.

-4. J.A.
+1. J.A.
 Ascensao, P. Datta, B. Hancioglu, E.D.
 Sontag, M.L.
-Gennaro, and O.A.
-Igoshin.
-Non-monotonic response dynamics of glyoxylate shunt genes in Mycobacterium tuberculosis.
-PLoS Computational Biology, 12:e1004741, 2016.
-[PDF] Keyword(s): cell signaling, monotone systems, monotone systems, systems biology.
+Gennaro, O.A.
+Igoshin, "Non-monotonic response dynamics of glyoxylate shunt genes in Mycobacterium tuberculosis", PLoS Computational Biology, vol. 12, pp. e1004741, 2016. pdf

 Understanding how dynamical responses of biological networks are constrained by underlying network topology is one of the fundamental goals of systems biology.
 Here we employ monotone systems theory to formulate a theorem stating necessary conditions for non-monotonic time-response of a biochemical network to a monotonic stimulus.
 We apply this theorem to analyze the non-monotonic dynamics of the sigmaB-regulated glyoxylate shunt gene expression in Mycobacterium tuberculosis cells exposed to hypoxia.
 We first demonstrate that the known network structure is inconsistent with observed dynamics.
 To resolve this inconsistency we employ the formulated theorem, modeling simulations and optimization along with follow-up dynamic experimental measurements.
 We show a requirement for post-translational modulation of sigmaB activity in order to reconcile the network dynamics with its topology.
 The results of this analysis make testable experimental predictions and demonstrate wider applicability of the developed methodology to a wide class of biological systems.

-5. E.V.
-Nikolaev and E.D.
-Sontag.
-Quorum-sensing synchronization of synthetic toggle switches: A design based on monotone dynamical systems theory.
-PLoS Computational Biology, 12:e1004881, 2016.
-[PDF] Keyword(s): quorum sensing, toggle switches, monotone systems, systems biology.
+3. E.V.
+Nikolaev, E.D.
+Sontag, "Quorum-sensing synchronization of synthetic toggle switches: A design based on monotone dynamical systems theory", PLoS Computational Biology, vol. 12, pp. e1004881, 2016. pdf

 Synthetic constructs in biotechnology, bio-computing, and proposed gene therapy interventions are often based on plasmids or transfected circuits which implement some form of on-off (toggle or flip-flop) switch.
 For example, the expression of a protein used for therapeutic purposes might be triggered by the recognition of a specific combination of inducers (e.g., antigens), and memory of this event should be maintained across a cell population until a specific stimulus commands a coordinated shut-off.
 The robustness of such a design is hampered by molecular (intrinsic) or environmental (extrinsic) noise, which may lead to spontaneous changes of state in a subset of the population and is reflected in the bimodality of protein expression, as measured for example using flow cytometry.
 In this context, a majority-vote correction circuit, which brings deviant cells back into the required state, is highly desirable.
 To address this concrete challenge, we have developed a new theoretical design for quorum-sensing (QS) synthetic toggles.
 QS provides a way for cells to broadcast their states to the population as a whole so as to facilitate consensus.
 Our design is endowed with strong theoretical guarantees, based on monotone dynamical systems theory, of global stability and no oscillations, and which leads to robust consensus states.

-6. M. Marcondes de Freitas and E.D.
-Sontag.
-A small-gain theorem for random dynamical systems with inputs and outputs.
-SIAM J. Control and Optimization, 53:2657-2695, 2015.
-[PDF] Keyword(s): random dynamical systems, monotone systems, small-gain theorem, stochastic systems.
+1. M. Marcondes de Freitas, E.D.
+Sontag, "A small-gain theorem for random dynamical systems with inputs and outputs", SIAM J. Control and Optimization, vol. 53, pp. 2657-2695, 2015. pdf

 A formalism for the study of random dynamical systems with inputs and outputs (RDSIO) is introduced.
 An axiomatic framework and basic properties of RDSIO are developed, and a theorem is shown that guarantees the stability of interconnected systems.

-7. D. Angeli, G.A.
-Enciso, and E.D.
-Sontag.
-A small-gain result for orthant-monotone systems under mixed feedback.
-Systems and Control Letters, 68:9-19, 2014.
-[PDF] Keyword(s): small-gain theorem, monotone systems.
+1. D. Angeli, G.A.
+Enciso, E.D.
+Sontag, "A small-gain result for orthant-monotone systems under mixed feedback", Systems and Control Letters, vol. 68, pp. 9-19, 2014. pdf

 This paper introduces a small-gain result for interconnected orthant-monotone systems for which no matching condition is required between the partial orders in input and output spaces.
 Previous results assumed that the partial orders adopted would be induced by positivity cones in input and output spaces and that such positivity cones should fulfill a compatibility rule: namely either be coincident or be opposite.
 Those two configurations correspond to positive feedback or negative feedback cases.
 We relax those results by allowing arbitrary orthant orders.

-8. D. Angeli and E.D.
-Sontag.
-Behavior of responses of monotone and sign-definite systems.
-In K. Hüper and Jochen Trumpf, editors, Mathematical System Theory - Festschrift in Honor of Uwe Helmke on the Occasion of his Sixtieth Birthday, pages 51-64.
-CreateSpace, 2013.
-[PDF] Keyword(s): monotone systems, reverse engineering, systems biology.
+1. D. Angeli, E.D.
+Sontag, "Behavior of responses of monotone and sign-definite systems", In Mathematical System Theory - Festschrift in Honor of Uwe Helmke on the Occasion of his Sixtieth Birthday, pp. 51-64, 2013. pdf

 This paper study systems with sign-definite interactions between variables, providing a sufficient condition to characterize the possible transitions between intervals of increasing and decreasing behavior.
 It also provides a discussion illustrating how our approach can help identify interactions in models, using information from time series of observations.

-9. M. Marcondes de Freitas and E.D.
-Sontag.
-Random dynamical systems with inputs.
-In C. Pötzsche and P. Kloeden, editors, Nonautonomous Dynamical Systems in the Life Sciences, Lecture Notes in Mathematics vol. 2102, pages 41-87.
-Springer-Verlag, 2013.
-[PDF] Keyword(s): random dynamical systems, monotone systems.
+2. M. Marcondes de Freitas, E.D.
+Sontag, "Random dynamical systems with inputs", In Nonautonomous Dynamical Systems in the Life Sciences, Lecture Notes in Mathematics vol.\ 2102, pp. 41-87, 2013. pdf

 This work introduces a notion of random dynamical systems with inputs, providing several basic definitions and results on equilibria and convergence.
 It also presents a "converging input to converging state" result, a concept that plays a key role in the analysis of stability of feedback interconnections, for monotone systems.

-10. G. Craciun, C. Pantea, and E.D.
-Sontag.
-Graph-theoretic analysis of multistability and monotonicity for biochemical reaction networks.
-In H. Koeppl, G. Setti, M. di Bernardo, and D. Densmore, editors, Design and Analysis of Biomolecular Circuits, pages 63-72.
-Springer-Verlag, 2011.
-[PDF] Keyword(s): biochemical networks, monotone systems.
+2. G. Craciun, C. Pantea, E.D.
+Sontag, "Graph-theoretic analysis of multistability and monotonicity for biochemical reaction networks", In Design and Analysis of Biomolecular Circuits, pp. 63-72, 2011. pdf

 This is a short expository article describing how the species-reaction graph (SR graph) can be used to analyze both multistability and monotonicity of biochemical networks.

-11. D. Angeli, P. de Leenheer, and E.D.
-Sontag.
-Graph-theoretic characterizations of monotonicity of chemical networks in reaction coordinates.
-J. Mathematical Biology, 61:581-616, 2010.
-[PDF] Keyword(s): MAPK cascades, biochemical networks, fluxes, monotone systems, reaction cordinates, Petri nets, persistence, futile cycles.
+1. D. Angeli, P. de Leenheer, E.D.
+Sontag, "Graph-theoretic characterizations of monotonicity of chemical networks in reaction coordinates", J. Mathematical Biology, vol. 61, pp. 581-616, 2010. pdf

 This paper derives new results for certain classes of chemical reaction networks, linking structural to dynamical properties.
 In particular, it investigates their monotonicity and convergence without making assumptions on the form of the kinetics (e.g., mass-action) of the dynamical equations involved, and relying only on stoichiometric constraints.
 The key idea is to find an alternative representation under which the resulting system is monotone.
 As a simple example, the paper shows that a phosphorylation/dephosphorylation process, which is involved in many signaling cascades, has a global stability property.

-12. L. Wang, P. de Leenheer, and E.D.
-Sontag.
-Conditions for global stability of monotone tridiagonal systems with negative feedback.
-Systems and Control Letters, 59:138-130, 2010.
-[PDF] Keyword(s): systems biology, monotone systems, tridiagonal systems, global stability.
+2. L. Wang, P. de Leenheer, E.D.
+Sontag, "Conditions for global stability of monotone tridiagonal systems with negative feedback", Systems and Control Letters, vol. 59, pp. 138-130, 2010. pdf

 This paper studies monotone tridiagonal systems with negative feedback.
-These systems possess the Poincar{\'e}-Bendixson property, which implies that, if orbits are bounded, if there is a unique steady state and this unique equilibrium is asymptotically stable, and if one can rule out periodic orbits, then the steady state is globally asymptotically stable.
+These systems possess the Poincaré-Bendixson property, which implies that, if orbits are bounded, if there is a unique steady state and this unique equilibrium is asymptotically stable, and if one can rule out periodic orbits, then the steady state is globally asymptotically stable.
 Different approaches are discussed to rule out period orbits.
 One is based on direct linearization, while the other uses the theory of second additive compound matrices.
 Among the examples that will illustrate our main theoretical results is the classical Goldbeter model of circadian rhythms.

-13. D. Angeli, M.W.
-Hirsch, and E.D.
-Sontag.
-Attractors in coherent systems of differential equations.
-J. of Differential Equations, 246:3058-3076, 2009.
-[PDF] Keyword(s): monotone systems, positive feedback systems.
+1. D. Angeli, M.W.
+Hirsch, E.D.
+Sontag, "Attractors in coherent systems of differential equations", J. of Differential Equations, vol. 246, pp. 3058-3076, 2009. pdf

 Attractors of cooperative dynamical systems are particularly simple; for example, a nontrivial periodic orbit cannot be an attractor.
 This paper provides characterizations of attractors for the wider class of systems defined by the property that all directed feedback loops are positive.
 Several new results for cooperative systems are obtained in the process.